 Why is that so hard to believe sometimes?

 As I studied last week, I kept coming back to the phrase, “In my distress, I called out to God.
 I prayed to God.”
 My study took me to Psalm 18.

 Don’t you love how God reinforces a message?
-At the WorshipTogether conference this past week, every single speaker spoke in one way or another about fear, anxiety, and panic attacks.
+At a conference recently, every single speaker spoke in one way or another about fear, anxiety, and panic attacks.
 Not because they were given a theme for the event, they were not.
 God had placed these messages on their hearts because our mental health is in crisis these days.
 In fact, one of the speakers also read from Psalm 18, right where I had been studying, about a time in her life when she had cried out to God, and He rescued her from panic attacks brought on by fear.

 As we look at Psalm 18, it begins by reminding us of who God is.

 The Lord is…